Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 Design Principles

 Spotify is a well established product; this meant that every decision made had to fit within the product's pre-existing framework.
-I wanted the finished product to fit neatly within the current version of Spotify in terms of both functionality and aesthetics.
+The finished product to fit neatly within the current version of Spotify in terms of both functionality and aesthetics.

 Spotify is a well established product; this meant that every decision made had to fit within the product's pre-existing framework.
-I wanted the finished product to fit neatly within the current version of Spotify in terms of both functionality and aesthetics.
+The finished product to fit neatly within the current version of Spotify in terms of both functionality and aesthetics.

 Consistency